yuvasriv289-ui/slot/README.md

 ## AIM
 To write a html webpage page to display your slot timetable.

-# ALGORITHM
+## ALGORITHM
 ### STEP 1
 Create a Django-admin Interface.

 ### STEP 2
-Create an app and edit settings.py
+Create a static folder and inert HTML code.

 ### STEP 3
 Create a simple table using ```<table>``` tag in html.